ncswenson/apollo-cassandra/README.md

 ### Connection

-`Apollo` constructor takes two arguments: `connection` and `options`.
+`apollo.Client` constructor takes two arguments: `connection` and `options`.
 Let's see what they are in depth:

 - `connection` are a set of options for your connection and accept the following parameters: